 You should also consider if there are some limitations for the physical dimensions of the driver.
 These will obviously have an impact on your driver selection.
 You will generally find the physical dimensions of the driver from its datasheet.

-Step six: What kind of environment the luminaire is used in?
+Step seven: What kind of environment the LED application is used in?

-Where is your luminaire designed to be used in?
-If it is designed to indoor use, then you probably won’t need to think about IP-classification so much.
+Where is your LED application designed to be used in?
+If it is designed for indoor use, then you probably won’t need to think about IP-classification so much.
 Of course if the luminaire is used in a room with a lot of dust or moisture, this has to be taken into account.

 IP20 class drivers it means that this driver can be used in indoor lighting applications but hardly stands harsh conditions in outdoor lighting unless the luminaire itself is waterproof thus protecting the driver.